strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/alumni_police/alumni_police.gif"></p>

-**Luis Nazareth Carvalho Figueira** and Colegio Militar alumni who graduated in 1993, along with criminal associates linked to **Luis Muskiado**, **Jose Teixeira (bar Crew Hassan)**, along with alumni from 1988 (my year) like **Joao Filipe Saraiva Pinheiro**, **Pedro Miguel de Brito Esteves Grilo @PSP**, **Oscar Ferreira**, **Tito Eurico Miranda Fernandes @PSP** trying to coerce me to accept living under torture with pharmacotherapy being forced upon me as a sentence to hide the procedure in case of rejection as a extrajudicial sentence for non-sense conversations so they can show me "what being a motherfucker is" as a moral lesson, and occult the child abuse crimes the CM-93 group committed against me, along with the prologued sexual abuse crimes the CM-93 group committed against me and my parents.
+**Luis Nazareth Carvalho Figueira** and Colegio Militar alumni who graduated in 1993, along with criminal associates linked to **Luis Muskiado**, **Jose Teixeira (bar Crew Hassan)**, along with alumni from 1988 (my year) like **Joao Filipe Saraiva Pinheiro**, **Pedro Miguel de Brito Esteves Grilo @PSP**, **Oscar Ferreira**, **Tito Eurico Miranda Fernandes @PSP** trying to coerce me to accept living under torture with pharmaco-"therapy" being forced upon me as a sentence to hide the procedure in case of rejection as a extrajudicial sentence for non-sense conversations so they can show me "what being a motherfucker is" as a moral lesson, and occult the child abuse crimes the CM-93 group committed against me, along with the prologued sexual abuse crimes the CM-93 group committed against me and my parents.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/alumni/oscar_ferreira.png"></p>